Edward Albee, the playwright, said something years ago that’s always stuck in my head.

-I never really understood it because I heard it before I’d lived it.
+I could never understand it because I heard it before I’d lived it.
 Now?
 I understand perfectly.
-I learned the hard way that God’s not a genie in a bottle.
-He’s not a microwave and He’s not my own personal Magic 8-ball.
+I learned the hard way that God’s not a genie in a bottle, He’s not a microwave and He’s not my own personal Magic 8-ball.
 His job isn’t to satisfy my every desire and fulfill my every whim.
 And sometimes, He’ll take us a long distance out of the way in order to bring us back a short distance correctly.
+In fact…

 We didn’t know as we wept over the infertility diagnosis.

-We didn’t know after they did the test where they shoot this dark dye into your nether regions to see if the surgery to open the fallopian tubes held.
+We didn’t know after they did the test where they shoot this dark dye into your nether regions to see if the surgery to open the stubborn tubes held.

 We didn’t know when the dye didn’t shoot out of the tubes as it should have but pooled into a stagnant, evil rorschach blot that mocked our pain.

-After years of holding God hostage for not living up to my expectations I finally realized the value of what He’d given me.
+After years of holding God hostage for not living up to my expectations I began to realize the value of what He’d given me.
 At a women’s conference I heard Him whisper clear as a bell in the midst of my pity party,

 “Am I enough?”